 - If your shipping company doesn't allow address changes or fails to validate your identity as the recipient, you might have to wait for the parcel to be returned to the sender and request them to resend it to the correct address.
 This is a suitable option if the package contains valuable items.
 However, if the purchased product is not costly and you require it urgently, reordering it may be more efficient, and seeking a refund from the seller while the wrong parcel is returned.

 If you are the sender and have accidentally shipped a parcel to the wrong address, tracking the parcel's location via the postal service is crucial.
 If the package is still at the post office or a local sorting center and has yet to begin its journey, you may have the opportunity to change the parcel's address.
-Ensure to clarify all available options at the post office.
+Ensure that all available options are clarified at the post office.

 Why can't I track my parcel using the provided tracking number?